okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ##### Politician's relatives
 1. `src/get_family_names.py` gets the names of the parents of congresspeople from the congress website and saves them to `data/YYYY-MM-DD-congressperson_relatives.xz` (and it may save some data to `data/YYYY-MM-DD-congressperson_relatives_raw.xz` in case it fails to parse the names)

-##### Deputies Advisors
+##### Congresspeople Advisors
-1. `src/fetch_deputies_advisors.py` gets the name and point number (and act's issued place and date when available) of all advisors of current deputies from Chamber of Deputies website and saves to `data/YYYY-MM-DD-deputies-advisors.xz`
+1. `src/fetch_congresspeople_advisors.py` gets the name and point number (and act's issued place and date when available) of all advisors of current congresspeople from Chamber of Deputies website and saves to `data/YYYY-MM-DD-congresspeople-advisors.xz`

 ##### Federal Budget
 1. `src/fetch_federal_budget_datasets.py` downloads datasets files of agreements made with Federal Budget and their related amendments.
 The script gets the lastest version available for each dataset, unpacks, translates columns to english and saves them into `data/`.
 The files are named as follows: